q1033854867/3D-Reconstruction/README.md

 This is a MATLAB project of 3D-Reconstruction.
 By first running the `prepross.m` and then `main.m`, you can get the cloudpoints of demodata.
 Based on cloudpoints, you can reconstruct the object using other tools, such as [Geomagic Studio](https://www.3dsystems.com/) or [MeshLab](http://www.meshlab.net/).

 ## Usage
-First, add the project fold with its subfold into your MATLAB search path<br>
+First, add the project fold with its subfold into your MATLAB search path.<br>
 Then, in MATLAB command line, run:
 ```MATLAB
 preprocess